 - The percentage of young adults aged 18-25 years with AMI who received mental health services (44.6%) was lower than adults with AMI aged 26-49 years (48.1%) and aged 50 and older (47.4%).

 |Black or African American||39.4|

 *Persons of Hispanic origin may be of any race; all other racial/ethnic groups are non-Hispanic.
 Note: Estimates for Native Hawaiian / Other Pacific Islander and, American Indian / Alaskan Native groups are not reported in the above figure due to low precision of data collection in 2021.

 - Figure 3 shows the past year prevalence of SMI among U.S. adults.

-- The prevalence of SMI was highest among the adults reporting two or more races (9.9%), followed by American Indian / Alaskan Native (AI/AN) adults (6.6%).
-The prevalence of SMI was lowest among Native Hawaiian / Other Pacific Islander (NH/OPI) adults (1.2%).
+- The prevalence of SMI was highest among AI/AN adults (9.3%), followed by adults reporting two or more races (8.2%).
+The prevalence of SMI was lowest among Asian adults (2.8%).

 * Persons of Hispanic origin may be of any race; all other racial/ethnic groups are non-Hispanic.
 NH/OPI = Native Hawaiian / Other Pacific Islander | AI/AN = American Indian / Alaskan Native.